paretomansmartvotesim/paretomansmartvotesim.github.io/proportional.md

 comment = ""
 id = "median_2d_sim" %}

 We can get distances from score voting, or approval voting, or star voting.
 We can just use the ballot scores and try to find the candidates with the highest scores.
 This is the same as finding the candidates with the shortest distance to the voters.
+You've seen this before on the common ground page.

-{% include sim.html link='[link](https://paretoman.github.io/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRQU4DMQz8i885xI6dbPfMD-ht1QO0i6hUdau2CCEEb8fOlAuoymHs2J7MOJ-UaZymVhNr26SJeUg81IjMI5WIhna7E_GotM0mEccYZ8-zRl5ozImURuZE5pCoektO_443t7uV4W5ldbfCub_NISlSQQpFrAAD1K6MXQCroz9nDqteFOfxS-HeIwIAjSgypykOFZcN2YDMWcQXkbtQjp2AqYCpgKmAqTjTxOl2orliHJwFdjlJKkm9rEEbfRo2w7bKb-DEU4lA-6z-pVa41oY_glxd9UvD8owBkGqQatid4TsNpq11nTb0twymawbAcMUPVLBU61ZCYAVFhYKKtTcoaJht0pmenw6H5br-OM000uN2Oc-U6PK6vD_Ml-15f7rul6NXvt-Ou_llf5x39PUDc7xiOMsCAAA)' title='Score Voting'
+{% include sim.html link='[link](https://paretoman.github.io/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRQU4DMQz8i885xI6dbPfMD-ht1QO0i6hUdau2CCEEb8fOlAuoymHs2J7MOJ-UaZymVhNr26SJeUg81IjMI5WIhna7E_GotM0mEccYZ8-zRl5ozImURuZE5pCoektO_443t7uV4W5ldbfCub_NISlSQQpFrAAD1K6MXQCroz9nDqteFOfxS-HeIwIAjSgypykOFZcN2YDMWcQXkbtQjp2AqYCpgKmAqTjTxOl2orliHJwFdjlJKkm9rEEbfRo2w7bKb-DEU4lA-6z-pVa41oY_glxd9UvD8owBkGqQatid4TsNpq11nTb0twymawbAcMUPVLBU61ZCYAVFhYKKtTcoaJht0pmenw6H5br-OM000uN2Oc-U6PK6vD_Ml-15f7rul6NXvt-Ou_llf5x39PUDc7xiOMsCAAA)' title='Scoring Measures Distance'
-caption='Give as many as you like a score from 0 to 5.
-Basically, is the candidate close to you?' comment='simple,lots of candidates, one voter' id='score_sim' %}
+caption='Basically, scoring asks, "Is the candidate close to you?"' comment='simple,lots of candidates, one voter' id='score_sim' %}

-We also have to make assignments.
+Let's introduce now a new idea that we are also going to make assignments.
 Each voter will be assigned to exactly one candidate out of the set of elected winners.
 Only the scores they gave to that candidate will matter for the optimization.
 You maximize the scores that each candidate gets from only their assigned voters.
 That means a candidate can get closer to their assigned voters.
 This is very similar to districts except the voting system is doing the hard part of dividing the voters into groups.

 {% include sim.html link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VTsU4DMQz9l8wWih07zvUDmNhasZw6HFWHSicKqAwVgm_HyRuKBCjDc2L7-eVd7iPltJlnzcSW9zQ3IWGLgDMTlxFZJsnSo2ki1haRqJJIPxP3aOX9nhJ3Jg-m2tvEjNi9J0raZEqaNulLOFGysa9RHkkPyPRrRab9m5n-zXAe3Ny1FHLSnuDWM4IMxLACIIUrILSwBsZkD4gxTEmCMg5D-UYCBAAaUZQETQkAjTh2DbtpNJQ8NHO3g0eiyOgtBXkIKsE0h_O31RsqSsBbcHsmoUJKRjVKFPTdAuVbKLcwxswy6FQHj_41SusQpY5PhisojDB4a5BvMMIg32CEGQBGmCPXxjyDETUDeFRWfJUKO6sNvSWEVFBUKKjTAIcCR6_DQC8AGOhQ4P11pe3uMZ7b8fV9We-Xw2k9Xa4P58NyOZ2fU396jtr209B-jvu2DMC0BqUNSpuOWzQDQGwDX4Pm1jXfWbxWqH5a1vV82V1fjvEjbA_nt2P6_AbVg3LOfwMAAA)"
 title = "Equal Facility Location Problem"